Below are a selection of Data Cabling FAQs that outline elements of the data cabling industry.

 We explain further the different types of surveys we offer here: How much do you charge for a structured cabling survey?
 Do you offer Free Surveys?

 Our normal working day is Monday – Friday between 85, but we can also work before/after these hours if required.
 In Many cases out of hours working is charged at the same rates depending on requirements, location and hours

 In many cases we offer weekend working at the same rates as normal hours.
 This depends on location, requirements and hours.
 Evenings depend on how many evenings will run in succession

-Just give us a call.
-Or take advantage of our free Data Cabling survey –we offer expert advice to clients planning to set up, upgrade or expand data cable installations – just drop us a line or call
+Just give us a call and we will be happy to answer any data cabling FAQs.
+In addition take advantage of our free Data Cabling survey.
+We offer expert advice to clients planning to set up, upgrade or expand data cable installations – just drop us a line or call.